binwiederhier/ntfy/docs/config.md

 and `visitor-attachment-daily-bandwidth-limit`.
 Setting these conservatively is necessary to avoid abuse.

 ## Access control
-By default, the ntfy server is open for everyone, meaning everyone can read and write to any topic.
+By default, the ntfy server is open for everyone, meaning **everyone can read and write to any topic**.
 To restrict access to your own server, you can optionally configure authentication and authorization.

 ntfy's auth is implemented with a simple SQLite-based backend.
 It implements two roles (`user` and `admin`) and per-topic